 The alternative is laser iridotomy which creates a new drainage channel at the front of your eye.
 This new channel is usually made through the top of your iris, to allow aqueous fluid to drain through this channel as well.
 Laser iridotomy can sometimes be used for POAG but is more commonly used to prevent someone having closed angle glaucoma.

-Both types of laser treatment reduce pressure and will usually only need to be done once.
-Laser treatments sometimes need repeating but often just need doing once.
+Both types of laser treatment reduce pressure and will usually only need to be done once but sometimes they may need to be repeated.
 They are minor surgical procedures which you recover from very quickly.
-Normally they are performed under local anesthetic as an out patient (meaning you wouldn't stay in hospital).
+Normally they are performed under local anaesthetic at an out patient clinic (meaning you would not stay in hospital).
 You would normally use glaucoma drops in the long-term after laser treatment to continue to keep eye pressure stable.